 As we already discussed, the VRAM role in graphics and resolution.
 We also covered how high-intensity games use more VRAM.
 But there is a question still pending how much VRAM needs for overall excellent graphics and how gaming graphics you are purchasing will affect VRAM requirements.

-It is simple that more the high-resolution games you play, the more will be the need for a high-end GPU as more information needs to process when using high-resolution games, and it increases pressure on the GPU.
+It is simply that more the high-resolution games you play, the more will be the need for a high-end GPU as more information needs to process when using high-resolution games, and it increases pressure on the GPU.
 Higher the frame rate per second higher the requirement of VRAM.
 However, it is not the only feature that affects gaming performance.

 Sometimes other factors also play an essential role in running the PC at a smooth performance.
 The high game setting increases pressure on VRAM and GPU and may cause a low frame rate.
 In such a case lowering the game setting stabilizes the frame rates as they do not take much of the VRAM to run.